jacobsimpson/jt/roadmap.md

 - Looks like string comparisons aren't working.
 Make it work: `echo "ab\ncd\nde" | ./jt '=="ab"'`
 - make this a valid shortcut: `jt '%1'`
+    - this would be great, if that was a shortcut to print column %1, but how is that statement different from `jt '3'`, meaning only print the lines where `%0 == 3`.
 - Add support for booleans
 - Add support for duration
 - implement a `now` keyword.